 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-AON's Profit vs Risk Rating (59) in the Insurance Brokers Or Services industry is in the same range as BRO (90).
-This means that AON’s stock grew similarly to BRO’s over the last 12 months.
+AON's Profit vs Risk Rating (38) in the Insurance Brokers Or Services industry is somewhat better than the same rating for BRO (81).
+This means that AON’s stock grew somewhat faster than BRO’s over the last 12 months.

 AON's SMR Rating (21) in the Insurance Brokers Or Services industry is somewhat better than the same rating for BRO (66).
 This means that AON’s stock grew somewhat faster than BRO’s over the last 12 months.